buzzfeed/design/product-design-roles.md

 *Staff Product Designer*
 Possesses strong verbal and written communication skills, whether in one-on-one or group situations.
 Communicates complex ideas, goals and problems in a way that is accessible even to those unfamiliar with the project.
 Leads and directs group conversations, **whether about design or design-adjacent topics,** keeping them on-track and focused on delivering actionable next steps. **Regularly coaches other designers in their presentation, interpersonal and team communication skills.**

+*Principal Product Designer*
+**Consistently displays excellence in** verbal and written communication skills, whether in one-on-one or group situations.
+Communicates complex ideas, goals and problems in a way that is accessible even to those unfamiliar with the project. **Proven track record of** leading and directing group conversations, whether about design or design-adjacent topics **with peers and leadership.** Keps those conversations on-track and focused on delivering actionable next steps.
+Regularly coaches other designers in their presentation, interpersonal and team communication skills.

 ### Mentorship

 *Associate Product Designer*
-Seeks out feedback from Senior and Staff Designers, to grow their own skills and design toolkit.
+Seeks out feedback from designers across the Product Design team to grow their own skills and design toolkit.

 *Product Designer*
-**Provides direct and impactful feedback in Basecamp and Design Critiques.** Seeks out feedback from Senior and Staff Designers, to grow their own skills and design toolkit.
+**Provides direct and impactful feedback in Basecamp, Slack and Design Critiques.** Seeks out feedback from designers across the Product Design team to grow their own skills and design toolkit.

 *Senior Product Designer*
-Provides regular, direct and impactful feedback in Basecamp and Design Critiques, additionally engaging individual designers **in adjacent product teams to help them grow** their skills and design toolkit.
+Provides regular, direct and impactful feedback in Basecamp, Slack, and Design Critiques, additionally engaging individual designers **in adjacent product teams to help them grow** their skills and design toolkit.
 Is **generous with their time and knowledge.** Looks out for and offers potential opportunities to other designers, as well as flags successes and concerns to design managers.

 *Staff Product Designer*
-Provides regular, direct and impactful feedback in Basecamp and Design Critiques, while additionally engaging individual designers **across the Product Design team** to help them grow their skills and design toolkit.
+Provides regular, direct and impactful feedback in Basecamp, Slack and Design Critiques, while additionally engaging individual designers **across the Product Design team** to help them grow their skills and design toolkit.
 Is generous with their time and knowledge, and takes an **active interest in the career development** of designers on the Product Design team.
+Looks out for and offers potential opportunities to other designers, as well as flags successes and concerns to design managers.

+*Principal Product Designer*
+**Demonstrates consistent** mentorship to Product Designers **as measured by the growth and success of their mentees.** Provides regular, direct and impactful feedback in Basecamp, Slack, and Design Critiques, while additionally engaging individual designers across the Product Design team to help them grow their skills and design toolkit.
+Is generous with their time and knowledge, and takes an active interest in the career development of designers on the Product Design team.
 Looks out for and offers potential opportunities to other designers, as well as flags successes and concerns to design managers.

 ### Leadership